Policy Photo3.jpg

 TNZ Selector Document for Oceania Olympic Qualifiers - Selection Panel (Click here)

-Anti-doping and Taekwondo NZ
+Anti-doping and Taekwondo NZ - Committed to Clean Sport

 Taekwondo New Zealand (TNZ) is committed to clean sport.
 We believe in protecting the health of our athletes, the integrity of our sport and the spirit of clean competition in which the best competitor succeeds.
 Clean athletes follow the anti-doping rules, know the health risks of doping, and understand the importance of testing to deter and detect doping and to protect clean athletes.